lerouche/zxcvbn-c/README.md

 ```

 Both argument values must be provided; if a user dictionary is not needed/wanted, provide `{}` (empty table) as the second argument value.

+Null bytes (ASCII 0) in the password will be converted to SOH bytes (ASCII 1) to ensure compatibility with C strings and the C library.
+It is rare to have a null byte in a string, and replacing them with a SOH character should not affect the final calculated entropy.

 ## Differences from the original version